dchichkov/cpp_fdw/README.md

 simply add the column name and start querying for data.
 You can even create multiple table schemas for the same underlying file, and query through them.

-Third, json\_fdw assumes that underlying data can be heterogeneous.
-If you are querying for a column, and this field doesn't exist in a document, or the field's data type doesn't match the declared column type, json\_fdw considers that particular field to be null.
+Third, cpp\_fdw assumes that underlying data can be heterogeneous.
+If you are querying for a column, and this field doesn't exist in a document, or the field's data type doesn't match the declared column type, cpp\_fdw considers that particular field to be null.

 Querying Multiple Files
 -----------------------

-json\_fdw borrows its semantics from file\_fdw, and associates one foreign table with one JSON file.
+cpp\_fdw borrows its semantics from file\_fdw, and associates one foreign table with one JSON file.
 If you'd like to query all your JSON files from one table, you could take one of two approaches.
 You could either use PostgreSQL's basic table partitioning feature, and manually create one child table per JSON file.